mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

 ## Test code is not like other code

-Production code is all about abstractions.
-Good production code hides complexity in well-scoped functions and elegant class hierarchies.
+Production applications typically involve thousands to millions of lines of code.
+It's too large for humans to conceptualize all at once.
+To manage the complexity, language designers have provided mechanisms like functions and class hierarchies that allow developers to think in abstractions.

+Good production code achieves encapsulation.
 It allows the reader to navigate large systems with ease, diving down into the details or rising to a higher level of abstraction, as needed.

 Test code is a different beast.
-Every layer of abstraction in a unit test makes it harder to understand.
+A good unit tests is often small enough that a developer can conceptualize all the logic at once.
+In that case, adding layers of abstraction increases the code's complexity.
 Tests are a diagnostic tool, so they should be as simple and obvious as possible.

 **Good production code is well-factored; good test code is *obvious*.**
 {: .notice--info}